 - be able to demonstrate motivation and commitment to become an accountant;

 - be able to demonstrate a team working ethos; and

 - have a desire to continually develop yourself and ensure your knowledge and skills are kept up to date.

 Whilst we’re looking for individuals with a strong academic record, we will also be considering what else the applicant has to offer – be it strong personal or professional achievements.

 Further information about the skills and abilities required for the role can be found in our job description [PDF 243KB opens in new window].

 We value the importance of the Welsh language in our work and aim to provide a bilingual service to everyone who wants to use it.
 We would therefore like to especially encourage applications from individuals that have Welsh language skills to help us meet this aim.

 All job descriptions will detail whether the ability to speak welsh is an essential requirement.
 If successful and you do not currently have Welsh language skills, we can support you in learning Welsh if you wish.

 The following Welsh language skills are desirable for this role.
-Please refer to our language skills matrix for a description of the various skill levels.
+Please refer to our language skills matrix [PDF 549KB opens in new window] for a description of the various skill levels.
 Please contact us if you would like to discuss the nature of the Welsh language skills specified for this role.